Your College Major Can Be a Path to a Great Career

 Large employers have scaled back their internal training and development programs, relying instead on colleges and universities that can handle those tasks more efficiently.
-Though a growing number of businesses provide their employees with tuition reimbursement programs to cover the cost of ongoing career training, most job seekers competing for entry-level positions must invest in their own professional development.
+Though some businesses fund tuition reimbursement programs for their employees to help cover the cost of continuing education, most job seekers competing for entry-level positions must invest in their own professional development.

 How Do I Choose a Major?

-Despite possible pressure from your family, from your community, and from society at large to select an appropriate (read: lucrative) college major, your decision does not have to cause you any grief.
-In many cases, your gut instinct will give you a good idea about the kinds of jobs you may want to pursue.
+Despite possible pressure from your family, from your community, and from society at large to select an "appropriate" college major (whatever that means to them), your decision does not have to cause you any grief.
+In many cases, your gut instincts can give you a good idea about the kinds of jobs you may want to pursue.
 Discovering the kinds of college degrees held by people who work in your desired field is the first step to choosing the right major.

 Many high school students can benefit from the guidance of knowledgeable college advisors and career counselors.
 These experts can help analyze your academic performance and your interest in extracurricular activities to suggest some potential college majors.
 For example, if you excel in history classes and enjoy participating in your school's debate team, a counselor might suggest studying political science.
 Likewise, strong math skills and an active role in your schools' Junior Achievement program might suggest your inclination toward a business major.